Important Things to Remember

 8. Students are not eligible for institutional aid while being charged a reduced rate for tuition (example: online programs).

-9. Students are required to notify OFA if they receive any type of aid that is not directly awarded by the college.
+9. Students are required to notify the Office of Financial Aid if they receive any type of aid that is not directly awarded by the college.

 10. Students are generally awarded financial aid based on the assumption that they will be living on-campus.
 If a student decides to live off-campus—for any reason—institutional aid will be reduced by 37%.